EskayYew/CG3002-T13-AY1819/Dance classifier (Ryan)/Trial Deployment/README.txt

 IMPORTANT THINGS TO TAKE NOTE

 1. Sensors are to be read at 50Hz.
-2. Window Size is 3 seconds long - i.e. 150 datapoints.
+2. Window Size is 2 seconds long - i.e. 100 datapoints.
 (With the exception of the 2 second model)
 3. POWER SENSOR DATA SHOULD NOT BE INCLUDED IN THE WINDOW FED TO THE MODEL.

+Difference between "Match" and "No Match"
+The only difference is that the one with "Match" will return a prediction the moment 2 consecutive moves are detected with above 75% confidence.
+This might have extra performance overhead.

 HOW TO USE